The Creeper mushrooms are a strain of magic mushrooms first sold by the Shroomery user “The Keeper.”

 Although most users report that Creeper shrooms produce a wholly unique trip — many users can’t help but draw a comparison with the Tasmanian shrooms, which share similar growth habits.
 It remains unclear whether Creeper is a genetic progeny of Tasmania mixed with something else or was simply copied and rebranded from the now infamous Southern Hemisphere mushroom strain.

-Special Note On The Difference Between Strains & Species
+The Difference Between Strains & Species

 There is some confusion about the terms “strains” and “species” in the world of magic mushrooms, but they refer to very different things.

 The term “strain” refers to a genetic sample of mushrooms that have been isolated to have distinct phenotypical differences.
 The traits that are commonly repeatable within a strain include stem length and width, cap size, cap shape, psilocybin and psilocin content, and growth patterns.

 The term “species” in magic mushrooms refers to a genetically unique sample of mushrooms.
 Species can exhibit unique and repeatable characteristics as well, but they are attributed instead to differences in genetics and not growing conditions.

 Most plants cultivated by humans have strains.
 Consider heirloom tomatoes or the difference between a Granny Smith apple from a Macintosh apple.
 Likewise, there are virtually endless strains of cannabis, kava, and kratom.